 Many people request Flash splash pages when they initially contact me about designing their web site.
 My standard answer is that I would rather them not have me design it.
 Now, you might be thinking, “Are you an idiot?
 Flash splash page design is good money!
 Why are you throwing away an easy sale like that?”
-Well, my answer to that is my focus is provide high quality web sites that work and provide my clients with value.
-The problem is that splash pages in almost all circumstances create a poor user experience (and we all know what that means… less sales conversion).
+My answer to that is my focus is providing high-quality web sites that work and provide my clients with value.
+The goal is to avoid bad website layout design ideas!
+The problem is that splash pages in almost all circumstances create a poor user experience (and we all know what that means… fewer sales conversion).

 Here are just a few reasons why a splash page is a bad idea for the typical web site:

 - It provides a barrier to accessing the content.
 Reducing the number of clicks someone has to perform to achieve an objective on your web site is critical.
 You don’t want them to have to jump through more hoops than needed.